IMRO – Bulgarian National Movement: History

 In its 2019 campaign, it actively opposed the liberal model of multiculturalism, Islamization, and illegal migration.
 The slogan of the 2019 electoral campaign, "We Defend Bulgaria", expressed the position of the party that the country was threatened by illegal immigrants, LGBTQ groups, multiculturalism and "gender ideology".
 The party claimed that enemy external forces were threatening to destroy the country with the usage of multiculturalism and foreign cultural ideas and practices.
 It also claimed that Bulgarians were being treated by other EU countries as second-class citizens.
 VMRO-BND claimed that the so-called "Macron package" limited the rights of Bulgarian transport companies to provide services in other EU countries and served the interests of the bigger countries and their transport companies.
 VMRO-BND campaigned for limiting social security support for unemployed Romani people and proposed public measures to stimulate Romani women to seek abortion and to severely penalize criminal acts committed by Romani people.
 Part of the campaign also promoted the destruction of several Romani neighbourhoods in different cities to demonstrate the power of the law to people who do not have legal documents for their property.
 As a result, the party received 7.36 percent votes and was supported by more than 140,000 voters.
 VMRO-BND also sent two MEPs to EP.

 In its 2020 program, it included a section on green politics, declaring support for "green nationalism," defined as "the idea that without nature, there is no Bulgaria".
 VMRO‐BND has regularly organized the clean‐up and restoration of local areas, such as parks or playgrounds, under the banner of its campaign "Green is love of your country."
 Ahead of the second 2021 parliamentary election, Volya formed an electoral alliance with the National Front for the Salvation of Bulgaria and VMRO-BND called Bulgarian Patriots.

 The party announced that it would not be participating in the 2023 parliamentary election, expecting that the election would yield a similar result to the ones before and accused the other parties of driving Bulgaria into an economic and political crisis.
 Instead, VMRO-BND called on its supporters to boycott the vote.

 On 17 February 2024, Karakachanov was re-elected as party chairman by an extraordinary congress, overcoming an attempt by Dzhambazki to take the helm.
 In the combined parliamentary election on 9 June 2024, VMRO-BND received just under one percent of the vote for National Assembly and just over two percent for European Parliament.
 In August 2024, a number of party members and activists publicly rebelled against Karakachanov, denouncing him as a pro-Putin leader who is leading the party astray, and formed "The Ivan Mihailov Circle", named after the IMRO leader, to generate and discuss ideas on how to put the party back on track.

+During the 2026 Bulgarian parliamentary election, one VMRO member was elected on the list of Progressive Bulgaria.